blackfireio/documentation/python/integrations/wsgi.rst

 application be instrumented by :doc:`Blackfire Monitoring</monitoring-cookbooks/index>`.

 This function is required only for the monitoring of your application.
-Its definition can be omited if you are not considering it.
+Its definition can be omitted if you are not considering it.

 The ``get_view_name`` method retrieves the view name executing or handling the HTTP request.
 Blackfire Monitoring relies on this information to :doc:`group